WP-API/node-wpapi/README.md

     // handle error
 });
 ```
-The `wp` object will have endpoint handler methods for every endpoint that ships with the default WordPress REST API plugin.
+The `wp` object has endpoint handler methods for every endpoint that ships with the default WordPress REST API plugin.

+Once you have used the chaining methods to describe a resource, you may call `.create()`, `.get()`, `.update()` or `.delete()`  to send the API request to create, read, update or delete content within WordPress.
+These methods are documented in further detail below.

 ### Self-signed (Insecure) HTTPS Certificates